 Coach Randall is truly one of the United States elite age group diving coaches, having developed many local, state, national, and international diving champions.
-He has over 45 years of coaching experience, with his earliest national level success coming in 1974 (and again in 1976) when he had divers selected for the United States Junior Olympic Teams.
+He has 51 years of coaching experience (starting at age 12).
+His earliest national level success came in 1974 (and again in 1976) when he had divers selected for the United States Junior Olympic Teams.

 He has coached numerous members of various U. S. National Diving Teams.
 In 1982, Coach Randall had his first double international gold medalist at the Can-Am-Mex Games.
 He was also the recipient of the United States Age Group Coach of the Year Award that same year.
 His internationally famous Red Roof Inn diving team won the U.S. national team title in 1984 and again in 1986.

 In 1986, Coach Randall was selected to be the U.S. national team coach responsible for taking an American diving squad which competed in Aachen, West Germany.
 Two years later, he was appointed the U.S. senior diving coach for a national team trip to Moscow.
 Since then, he has coached American teams at international meets in Sweden, Austria, Mexico, England, Canada, and Switzerland.
 Coach Randall has also conducted training camps and clinics in Rio De Janeiro, Brazil; San Juan, Puerto Rico; Montreal, Quebec; Sweden; Austria; and Denmark.